RHS Growing Guides

 Mulching

-Apply a thick layer of mulch, such as well-rotted manure or garden compost, around cabbage plants to help hold moisture in the soil and suppress weeds.
+Apply a thick mulch of well-rotted manure or garden compost around cabbage plants to hold moisture in the soil and reduce the need for watering.
+This will also help to suppress weeds.

 Feeding